 Today, it’s a race of who helps the most, who contributes to society, who can shine in front of the fans who are forced to stay at home.
 It is a welcome and unified CSR effort.
 Tomorrow we will see these same actors commercialising goods to an even more loyal fanbase, fortified through these hard times.
 At the same time, teams will have more than today competitors within their own ranks – as athletes will keep using their own social profiles to promote products and services.

 There are questions too of course.
 And perhaps the biggest question is how quickly after this people will be willing to travel again.
 Travel will need to re-establish itself as a trustable practice before this happens.

 How long will it take to gain people back for the cycling classics, the CR7 performances and every other event small and large in-between?

-While we may not have an answer yet, as sports taught us all: it doesn’t count how many times one will hit the floor but how fast and steady will stand up again.
+While we may not have an answer yet, as sport taught us all: it doesn’t count how many times one will hit the floor but how fast and steady will stand up again.

 About Claudio Ballor

 Claudio graduated in 2007 and spent nine years in marketing and media at Infront Media.
-He now works for start-up sports agency Vamos Group as a Sports Marketing Consultant.
-Before taking on an international career in sports management in 2007, he spent over 10 years in the communication area.
-Claudio is also active in sports research.
+He now works for start-up sport agency Vamos Group as a Sport Marketing Consultant.
+Before taking on an international career in sport management in 2007, he spent over 10 years in the communication area.
+Claudio is also active in sport research.